F. E. Olds

-F. E. Olds was a manufacturer of musical instruments founded by Frank Ellsworth (F. E.) Olds in Fullerton, California, in the early 1900s.
+F. E. Olds was a manufacturer of musical instruments founded by Frank Ellsworth Olds in Fullerton, California, in the early 1900s.
 The company made brass instruments, especially trombones, cornets, and trumpets.

-By the late 1960s or early 1970s, although still producing some professional level instruments, the company had become better known for mass-produced student instruments.
+By the late-1960s or early-1970s, although still producing some professional-level instruments, the company had become better known for mass-produced student instruments.
 Construction quality declined as production quotas were emphasized.
-That plus competition from other companies and cutbacks in school music budgets led to the firm going out of business in 1979.
-The Olds and Reynolds names (Olds merged with F.A.
-Reynolds in 1964) have since been bought and revived in 1983 by a new company under the name F.E.
-Olds and Sons, based in Mountainside, New Jersey.
+That, plus competition from other companies and cutbacks in school music budgets, led to the firm going out of business in 1979.
+The Olds and Reynolds names (Olds merged with F. A. Reynolds in 1964) have since been bought and revived in 1983 by a new company under the name "F. E. Olds and Sons", based in Mountainside, New Jersey.